Loans

 Switching from Variable to Fixed Rates

 Auto loans either have fixed or variable interest rates.
-Some borrowers opt for a variable interest rate and then switch to a fixed rate.
-Variable rates frequently change, typically on a monthly, quarterly, or annual basis.
+Some bad credit borrowers opt for a variable interest rate and then switch to a fixed rate.
+Variable rates frequently change, typically monthly, quarterly, or annually.
 While variable rates can potentially decrease significantly, they can also increase exponentially.
-Too often, borrowers end up with a monthly payment they cannot afford due to unpredictable interest rate changes.
+Too often, borrowers end up with a payment amount they cannot afford due to unpredictable interest rate changes.

 A Longer Repayment Length